scolapicchioni/blazor/Lab11/readme.md

 - `DeletePhoto`

 In all three we'll try to talk to the service.
-If we catch a `***UnauthorizedException`, we send our user to a new `Forbidden` page where we tell the user that he's not authorized.
+If we catch an `UnauthorizedException`, we send our user to a new `Forbidden` page where we tell the user that he's not authorized.

-- First of all, open the `_Imports.razor` file in the `` project and add
+- First of all, open the `_Imports.razor` file in the `PhotoSharingApplication.Frontend.BlazorComponents` project and add

 ```cs
 @using Microsoft.AspNetCore.Authorization